Composing with Temperaments in Superposition

 Jackson's Newest Wind Ensemble Work, an Extension to his Award-Winning Composition, Inundation

-Jackson is sculpting his newest large ensemble work, Dilation.
-Inspired by different motions and complexities of the human eye, Jackson is creating a kaleidoscopic and colorful work for wind ensemble as part of his Master thesis at the UMKC Conservatory.
-To start the work, Jackson takes the final chord from his award-winning piece, Inundation, and takes the material in an entirely new direction.
-Steeped in microtonality, extended techniques, and the colorful palette of the wind ensemble, he aims to evoke an awe-struck and sensual soundscape for the listener.
+Jackson is sculpting his newest large ensemble work, Amalgamation.
+He is currently hard at work creating a kaleidoscopic, complex, and colorful piece for wind ensemble as part of his Master thesis at the UMKC Conservatory.
+To start the work, Jackson takes the final chord from his award-winning piece, Inundation, and guides the material in an entirely new direction.
+Steeped in microtonality, extended techniques, and sonic gestures teeming with motion, he aims to evoke an awe-struck and sensual soundscape for the listener through the palette of the wind ensemble,.